Who created and owns Ed-Fi technology?

 Does Ed-Fi technology compete with CEDS?

 No. From the beginning Ed-Fi technology was based on CEDS.
 It continues to take CEDS as the primary source for definitions of common elements, and the Ed-Fi Alliance team actively participates in CEDS stakeholder and technical working groups.
-The Ed-Fi Alliance team recently began detailed analysis of CEDS 4.0 to determine the alignment approach to be used in the next Ed-Fi version.
-The team remains committed to ensuring that CEDS can be implemented in states and districts.

 How does the Common Education Data Standard's (CEDS) initiative affect Ed-Fi technology?